 So if you notice it coming on, get the car to an auto shop as soon as possible.
 You may also want to learn an OBD2 code reader to identify the cause of Check Engine Light.

 4. The engine sputters or stalls

-As a result of not getting enough fuel, the engine may begin to sputter and stall out.
+As a result of insufficient fuel, the engine may begin to sputter and stall out.
 You won’t be able to speed up much either.
 It can cause your vehicle to idle slower than normal and even have trouble keeping up with other cars on the road.

 If your car struggles to maintain speeds of around 55 mph or higher without having periods of “sputtering” and stalling, that may be a symptom of a bad fuel pump.
-You can try replacing the fuel filter as well to see if that helps make a difference.
+You can also try replacing the fuel filter to see if that helps make a difference.

 5. You have trouble shifting gears

 A bad fuel pump may also affect your transmission.
 If you have trouble shifting gears, it could be due to a failing fuel pump.
 Because of this problem, you may hear grinding noises when you shift into certain gears.
 Moreover, others won’t work because there simply isn’t enough power to get them to move.